npgrosser/autowired/README.md

         self.settings = settings
 ```

-Note to make the settings field available in the autowired field definition; we need to define it explicitly.
+To make the settings field available in the autowired field definition, we need to define it explicitly.
+We
-We use `provided()` instead of `autowired` because the field is set manually in the constructor.
+use `provided` instead of `autowired` because the field is manually set in the constructor.

 Which of the two approaches you prefer is a matter of taste or the complexity of evaluating the settings.
 For simple
 settings, the second approach should be preferred.
 For more complex rules, the `cached_property` approach might be more suitable.
 Both approaches can be mixed freely.

-## Advanced Configuration with Kwargs Factory Function
+### Advanced Configuration with Kwargs Factory Function

 For more complex configuration scenarios, you can use a kwargs factory function with autowired fields.
 This approach
 provides a balance between simplicity and flexibility, allowing you to define custom logic for setting up your autowired